 If you happen to see a perplexing plum bicycle or black and violet post box when wandering the streets of Oxford, don’t be concerned, Oxford isn’t remodelling itself into a purple city.
-These flashes of purple in the city aim to bring more than just colour, they represent the work of the Oxford Poetry Library (OPL) – a bicycle-driven, travelling library voluntarily run by a group of poetry devotees.
+These flashes of purple aim to bring more than just colour, they represent the work of the Oxford Poetry Library (OPL) – a bicycle-driven, travelling library voluntarily run by a group of poetry devotees.
 This zany group are sharing their passion for the spoken word by free lending pamphlets, zines and anthologies for kids and adults alike.
 Launched in April 2017, the moving library can regularly be found attending local events such as the Oxford Farmers & Community Market.
 They have become a part of the community, arranging poetry and music events to showcase local talent to the public.

 Promoting creativity and inclusiveness are key aims of the OPL and they are spreading this message with their recent project – The Women and Trans Reading Group.
 This new group welcomes all women, trans and non-binary individuals to share poetry, prose and improve writing skills.
 The members of the OPL are also keen to encourage poetry in young audiences which they have recently demonstrated at a poetry-themed craft workshop for pre-schoolers, with colourful sock puppets and a few acting performances to capture kids’ imaginations.